-This combined Local Authority and HSE Operational Circular (LAC/OC) provides information to inspectors and other local authority officials on the interface between HSE, local authorities and other public bodies concerned with the safety of foodstuffs principally arising from the hygienic design and use of machinery for preparing and processing foodstuffs.
-It updates and replaces the previous HSE OC 520/22 published in 2000 on this topic, and describes the action public authorities should take if they have significant concerns about the hygienic design of such machinery.
+This combined Local Authority and HSE Operational Guidance (LAC/OG) provides information to inspectors and other local authority officials on the interface between HSE, local authorities and other public bodies concerned with the safety of foodstuffs principally arising from the hygienic design and use of machinery for preparing and processing foodstuffs.
+It describes the action public authorities should take if they have significant concerns about the hygienic design of such machinery.

-1 All machinery placed on the European market since 1995 has had to meet the requirements of the Machinery Directive (2006/42/EC and is predecessors), which includes safety by design, affixing the CE mark, and the provision to the end user of a Declaration of Conformity and suitable Instructions for Use.
-In addition to the usual guarding and control systems etc. requirements, the Directive requires machinery used for food (and pharmaceuticals and cosmetics) to be 'designed and constructed in such a way as to avoid any risk of infection, sickness or contagion'.
+1. All machinery placed on the market since 1995 has had to meet the requirements of the Supply of Machinery (Safety) Regulations (2008 and its predecessors), which includes safety by design, affixing the appropriate conformity marking, and the provision to the end user of a Declaration of Conformity and suitable Instructions for Use in English.
+In addition to the usual guarding and control systems etc. requirements, the Regulations require machinery used for food (and pharmaceuticals and cosmetics) to be 'designed and constructed in such a way as to avoid any risk of infection, sickness or contagion'.
 In particular machines must be designed and constructed so that:

 In addition, instructions must be provided to indicate recommended cleaning products and methods for cleaning, disinfection and rinsing.

 For more detail see chapter 2.1 of part 1 of schedule 2 of the Supply of Machinery (Safety) Regulations 2008 and the guidance at §277 on Hygiene requirements for machinery intended for use with foodstuffs or with cosmetics or pharmaceutical products in the European Commission Guide to application of the Machinery Directive 2006/42/EC 2nd Edition.